Nathan-Potgieter/Making-of-MCmarket/README.md

 # Simulating Asset Returns

-This is the README for Nathan Potgieter’s financial econometrics project, in which a framework the Monte Carlo simulation of asset markets is developed.
+This is the README for Nathan Potgieter’s financial econometrics project, in which a framework for the Monte Carlo simulation of asset markets is developed.

 ## Aim